 Sourcing Organ Meat

 So, the next question is: where do you find them?
 Check with your local farmers, ethnic markets, or even the meat counter or freezer section of your grocery store.
-If you strike out locally, White Oak Pastures is a leader in the regenerative agriculture movement.
-They sell a wide variety of high-quality, pastured and grass-fed organ meats.
+If you strike out locally, there are online vendors as well.

 Chicken Liver Recipes